jreisinger/waf-tester/README.md

 waf-tester -host localhost -scheme http -tests tests/
 ```

 Obviously, you can run `waf-tester` against any host not just against our testing WAF container on localhost.
+This this [blog post](https://jreisinger.github.io/blog2/posts/waf-tester/) for more.